thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-1.rst

 Part 2 - Using the Trinitarianism
 =================================

-We introduced new ideas through all three perspectives, as each has their own advantage
+We introduced new ideas through each perspectives, as each has their own advantage

 - Types as propositions is often the most familiar perspective,